 - Acute enteritis and gastroenteritis

-For acute diarrhoea, dietary indiscretions or recovery from surgery, we tend to recommend Prescription Diet i/d.
-It is low residue which means that it is highly digestible, has prebiotic fibres to nourish the pets’ microbiome, and contains high levels of B complex vitamins and electrolytes to help replace any losses through vomiting and diarrhoea.
-It is also safe to use in puppies and kittens.
+For acute diarrhoea, dietary indiscretions or recovery from surgery, we tend to recommend Hill’s Prescription Diet i/d.
+It is highly digestible, making it easier for the patient to digest and absorb the nutrients.
+This in turn reduces the feeding volume and means less ‘residue’ or waste is left in the GI tract for elimination.
+Additionally it contains high levels of B complex vitamins and electrolytes to help replace any losses through vomiting and diarrhoea.

+This diet is also complete and balanced for puppies and kittens.
 Rather than withholding food we now recommend early feeding.
-There are multiple benefits in this, including improved recovery time, decreased bacterial translocation and sepsis, and avoiding mucosal atrophy.2 You can read more about it here.
+There are multiple benefits in this, including improved recovery time, decreased bacterial translocation and sepsis, and avoiding mucosal atrophy2.
+You can read more about it here.

-For fibre responsive enteropathies the gastrointestinal biome diet makes an excellent choice.
+For fibre responsive enteropathies, Hill’s Prescription Diet Gastrointestinal Biome makes an excellent choice.

-- Acute pancreatitis, exocrine pancreatitic insufficiency or lymphangiectasia
+- Acute pancreatitis, exocrine pancreatic insufficiency or lymphangiectasia

-For dogs we typically want to feed something that is low in fat and highly digestible, so Hill’s i/d Low Fat makes a great option here, with a fat content of 7.7% on a dry matter basis in the dry formulation.4,5 Hill’s i/d Low Fat also has the prebiotic fibres beet pulp and flaxseed.
+For dogs we typically want to feed something that is low in fat and highly digestible, so Hill’s Prescription Diet i/d Low Fat makes a great option here, with a fat content of 7.5% on a dry matter basis in the dry formulation and 7.8% DMB and 8.7% DMB in the loaf and stew respectively4,5.
+Hill’s Prescription Diet i/d Low Fat also has the ActivBiome+ ingredient technology.
 You can read more about pancreatitis here.

 Large Intestinal Disorders